MattCowgill/readeba/README.md

 ## Examples!

-The package has one function: `read_fwc()`, which downloads and imports a tidy tibble containing the FWC EBA data:
+The package has one function: `read_fwc()`, which downloads and imports a tidy tibble containing the FWC EBA data

 ``` r
 library(readeba)